ingridkarinaf/chittyChat/README.md

 ### RPC Methods
 <!-- Describe what RPC methods are implemented, of what type, and what messages types are used for communication -->
-We have a `Chat` rpc method which has messages `broadcastRequest` and `broadcastResponse`.
+We have a `Chat` rpc method of type **stream** which has messages `broadcastRequest` and `broadcastResponse`.
 The client is able to sent a join request, send messages for other members and leave the chat by typing "exit" within the Chat method.

 ### Lamport Timestamp Implementation
 <!-- - Describe how you have implemented the calculation of the Lamport timestamps -->